 The The History Boys quotes below are all either spoken by Rudge or refer to Rudge.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Farrar, Strauss and Giroux edition of The History Boys published in 2006.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Farrar, Strauss and Giroux edition of The History Boys published in 2006.).

 Act 2 Quotes

 How do I define history?
 It’s just one fucking thing after another.

 Page Number and Citation: